telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 * [**mongoBackend** library](README.md#srclibmongobackend) processes the request (see diagrams [MB-01](mongoBackend.md#flow-mb-01) or [MB-02](mongoBackend.md#flow-mb-02)) and marks all attributes in the requests in one of three possible ways (step 2):

     * Not Found
-    * Found in Local Broker
+    * Found in Local Context Broker
     * Found in Remote Context Provider

 * The attributes that are found in a remote context provider need to be forwarded.
 The local attributes are simply updates non-found attributes are marked as such in the response.